Construction Updates

 Underground Utilities Corp.
 Will be installing new high level storm sewers and a force main within the northeast portion of the City of Hoboken.
 These sewers will be connected into the stormwater storage tank at the Northwest Resiliency Park and the force main will connect from the H6/H7 pump station to the NHSA’s existing outfall in 15th Street.

-The following construction activities and traffic management are anticipated to take place from Monday, May 13, 2024, through Friday, May 17, 2024, between the hours of 9:00AM and 5:00PM by Underground Utilities Corp.
+The following construction activities and traffic management are anticipated to take place from Monday, May 20, 2024, through Friday, May 24, 2024, between the hours of 9:00AM and 5:00PM by Underground Utilities Corp.

 Work Activities

-• Installing Helical Anchors on Adams Street between 13th Street and 14th Street.
+• Installing Helical Anchors on Adams Street between 14th Street and 15th Street.

 Note: Contractor will be using an excavator to install the anchors.
-Contractor will be performing noise monitoring throughout the Work.
+Contractor will be performing noise monitoring throughout the work.

 Traffic Management